openjdk/skara/README.md

 The following server-side tools (so called "bots") for interacting with external Git source code hosting providers are available:

-- hgbridge - continously convert Mercurial repositories to git
+- hgbridge - continuously convert Mercurial repositories to git
 - mlbridge - bridge messages between mailing lists and pull requests
 - notify - send email notifications when repositories are updated
 - pr - add OpenJDK workflow support for pull requests